 All too often an advert containing a QR code already tells you everything you need to know so that there is little incentive to scan the code.
-In the example below, nothing is revealed. if you want to know what will soon happen on that bench, you have to scan the code.
+In the example below, nothing is revealed.
+If you want to know what will soon happen on that bench, you have to scan the code.
 For people who don’t have a smartphone, there still is a URL that they can look up later.

-The code takes you to a web site but for events such as festivals or concerts it might be a better idea to embed an event in the QR code.
+The code takes you to a website but for events such as festivals or concerts.
+It might be a better idea to embed an event in the QR code.
 That way when the code is scanned, the festival is automatically added to the user’s agenda on the phone.
 Unfortunately not all QR scanners or readers can handle event QR codes yet.

 Abuse the error correction mechanism

 Some of the modules (pixels) in a QR code are used for error correction.
 If some part of the barcode is read incorrectly, those extra bits assure that the qrcode reader code can still interpret it properly.
 Some designers abuse this mechanism on purpose to embed other graphic elements in the code.
 The rabbit example below from the Japanese design agency SET shows how far you can go.

 Another way to abuse this mechanism is by embedding some other content into QR codes.
 Adding a logo is a popular option, as can be seen in the BBC programmes code to the right.
 For a more elaborate description on how to embed such a logo check this page.

 Make the QR code disappear in the layout

 One of the main objections against the use of QR codes is that they really stand out and have a big visual impact on the layout.
 This is not necessarily a disadvantage as the examples below show.
 The first one is from TheDirectMailMan.
 Notice how the code is not in black but uses fairly dark colors that match those of the illustration.